Imtraped/nicholas_blog/_posts/2023-09-20-it-was-a-mesprit.markdown

 WHAT?

-~~Sorry, Bard.
+~~Sorry, Quan.
 Nick works in mysterious ways.
 All of us we're surpersied, he won't tell us how.~~

     >She's not comfortable with y'all yet.